micropython/micropython/docs/reference/glossary.rst

 .. glossary::

     baremetal
-        A system without (full-fledged) OS, like an :term:`MCU`.
+        A system without a (full-fledged) OS, for example an :term:`MCU`-based system.
 When running on a baremetal system, MicroPython effectively becomes its user-facing OS with a command interpreter (REPL).

     board
         A PCB board.
 Oftentimes, the term is used to denote a particular